FATelarico/ctv-network/NetworkAnalysis.md

 - `r pkg("manynet")` builds on `r pkg("ggraph")` for graphing networks in `ggplot2`-style but eases the complicated syntax and offers sensible defaults to make it easy to visualize and explore network data while retaining the flexibility to theme.

-	- `manynet::graphr()` is for quick, easy network visualization.
+	- `manynet::graphr` is for quick, easy network visualization.

-	- `manynet::graphs()` is for comparing ego networks or subgraphs side by side.
+	- `manynet::graphs` is for comparing ego networks or subgraphs side by side.

-	- `manynet::grapht()` is for developing dynamic or longitudinal networks into gifs.
+	- `manynet::grapht` is for developing dynamic or longitudinal networks into gifs.

-	- `manynet` includes `plot()` methods for much of its output, including blockmodels and dendrograms for clustering.
+	- `manynet` includes plotting methods for much of its output, including blockmodels and dendrograms for clustering.

 ### Extensions for `ggplot2`